maykinmedia/open-inwoner-design-tokens/README.md

 **Developing and using tokens**

 If you actively need to add or change design tokens, we recommend installing the package locally and using npm workspaces or `npm link` for the least-friction experience.
-For Open Forms specifically, we include the package as a git-submodule and leverage npm workspaces with instructions in the downstream projects.
+You can include the package as a git-submodule and leverage npm workspaces with instructions in the downstream projects.

 This allows you to create atomic PRs with design token changes, while being able to develop against the newest changes.